MicrosoftDocs/EMDocs/EMDocs/Solutions/conditional-access-intune-configmgr-exchange-online.md

 Follow these steps to deploy the Exchange Online solution:

 ### Step 1: Create compliance policies and deploy to users.
 Compliance policies define the rules and settings that a device must comply with in order to be considered compliant by conditional access polices.
-Follow the steps at [Compliance Policies in Configuration Manager](https://technet.microsoft.com/en-us/library/mt131417.aspx)to create compliance policies.
+Follow the steps at [Compliance Policies in Configuration Manager](https://technet.microsoft.com/en-us/library/mt131417.aspx) to create compliance policies.

 If you want the ability to remove all corporate email from an iOS device after it is no longer part of your company, you must create and deploy an email profile and then set the compliance policy that specifies that email profiles are managed by Intune.
 You must deploy the email profile to the same set of users that you target with this compliance policy.

 ![](./media/ProtectEmail/Hybrid-Onprem-ExchSrvr-Wizard6.PNG)

-If you specify this compliance policy, a user who has already set up their email account must manually remove it and then Intune will add it back in through the registration process described in [End-user experience of conditional access](../Topic/End-user-experience-of-conditional-access.md).
+If you specify this compliance policy, a user who has already set up their email account must manually remove it and then Intune will add it back in through the registration process described in [End-user experience of conditional access](../Solutions/end-user-experience-conditional-access.md).

 After the compliance policy is created, select the compliance policy name in the list and click **Deploy**.